modelica/ModelicaSpecification/RationaleMCP/0031/subset.md

 and language features were also added.
 This is seen as problematic by some working group members, whose requirement is for Base Modelica to be a strict subset of Modelica, to avoid the need of having two separate parsers, etc.

-This document summarizes the parts of Base Modelica which are not Modelica, as a basis for discussion.
+This (editable!) document summarizes the parts of Base Modelica which are not Modelica, as a basis for discussion in the working group an in ticket [#3539](https://github.com/modelica/ModelicaSpecification/issues/3569).

 ## References:
 - [Base Modelica grammar](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/grammar.md) defined starting